rzzzwilson/Random-Stuff/How_to_be_a_programmer.rst

 though, it's important that you get exposed to the three big OSs: Windows, OSX and Linux.
 OSX and Linux are sort of the same, but Windows is very different.
 If you can, start learning on both Windows and Linux.
-If you don't want to spend money, learn on Linux.
+If you don't want to spend money, learn on what you have now.
 You really need Apple hardware to run OSX, but you don't need to *learn* on OSX, so leave that OS until you need that platform.

 Resources
 ---------